klees/ilias-tool-ilse/README.md

 # **ilse** automatically builds ILIAS installations
 **Proof of Concept for a Command Line Installation Script for [ILIAS](https://github.com/ILIAS-eLearning/ILIAS)**

-*Please make sure you understand that this is yet ready for production.
+*Please make sure you understand that this is not yet ready for production.
 Use this at your own risk.*

 **Contact:** [Daniel Weise](https://github.com/daniwe4), [Richard Klees](https://github.com/klees)